 Population Trends

-Christian County, one of the fastest-growing counties in Missouri, has expanded by nearly 25%
+Christian County, one of the fastest-growing counties in Missouri, has expanded by over 20%

 Leading Industries